 Code of Conduct for Financial Aid Professionals

-The Financial Aid staff at Lake Erie College always attempt to act in the best interest of the student and their families.
+The financial aid staff at Lake Erie College always attempts to act in the best interest of the students and their families.
 We attempt to minimize procedural barriers that often frustrate students and parents in their quest for financial resources.
-We encourage students to handle their financial affairs in a responsible manner to become financially literate.
+We encourage students to handle their financial affairs in a responsible manner and to become financially literate.
 Our staff works to help students and parents make the best use of all resources available to help them accomplish their goal of attending and graduating from Lake Erie College.
-The Office of Financial aid in partnership with federal, state and other organizations coordinate the administration of the student financial assistance to ensure equitable and timely delivery of funds to students.
+The Office of Financial Aid, in partnership with federal, state and other organizations, coordinates the administration of student financial assistance to ensure equitable and timely delivery of funds to students.

 Lake Erie College financial aid personnel also adhere to the NASFAA Statement of Ethical Principles and Code of Conduct which contains principles specific to the financial aid profession.

 Consistent with the requirements of the Higher Education Opportunity Act and the NASFAA Statement, Lake Erie College has adopted this Code of Conduct for financial aid professionals.

 Code of Conduct Principles:

 - Neither Lake Erie College nor any employee of Lake Erie College who has responsibilities with respect to financial aid shall enter into any revenue-sharing arrangement with any lender.